MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Initialize the message processing.
 There are two steps involved in this task.

-    1. Initialize the execution result that will be used to track the processing of the message.
+    1. Initialize the execution result that is used to track the processing of the message.

     1. Acknowledge the provider message in Intelligent Order Management so you can track, retry, and display the processing state.
 This is a Power Automate action that Intelligent Order Management introduces.
 This action is called **Acknowledge Provider message request in IOM**.
 This action has the following required parameters.